Emergencies dial 911 603-538-7003

 We use grants to help off set the cost of maintaining our equipment and to supplement additional patrol hours.
 These include ATV Patrols and Operation Stonegarden Patrols.
 Both of these programs are 100% funded by the State of New Hampshire and the Federal Government.

 We are as well equipped as any agency our size.
-We have a large command post trailer, two ATV’s, a Can-AM Commander 1000 side-by-side fully equipped with radio, lights and siren, a 2015 Chevrolet Tahoe cruiser, a Ford Utility truck that is capable of pulling the Command Post and other trailers, 2 snowmobiles and two enclosed trailers that house the snowmobiles and the ATV’s.
+We have a large command post trailer, a Can-AM Commander 1000 side-by-side fully equipped with radio, lights and siren, a Cam-Am Outlander XT, a 2018 Chevrolet Tahoe cruiser, a Ford Utility truck that is capable of pulling the Command Post and other trailers, 2 snowmobiles and two enclosed trailers that house the snowmobiles and the ATV’s.
 Our officers carry .45 caliber semi-auto pistols and we have three semi-automatic rifles and a shotgun in the cruiser.
 Our mission is to make Pittsburg a safe place to live and visit.

-Members of the Police Department are: Chief John LeBlanc, Officer Vinny Scarnici, Officer Brendon McKeage, Officer Richard Dube and Officer Mike Burtnick.
+Members of the Police Department are: Chief John LeBlanc, Officer Vinny Scarnici, Officer Brendon McKeage, and Officer Richard Dube.

 |Resident Pistol Permits|